rezaadle/food-mama-project/README.md

 ## food-mama-project
-A food chatbot application on messenger that use machine learning models for recommendation.
+A food chatbot application on Facebook messenger that use machine learning models for recommendation.

+Check `mama-demo` **Jupyter** Notebook for test and demonstrations.